 Time for a little culture next!
 Conveniently located a mere stone’s throw from your Lisbon sunset spot is the Museu Coleção Berardo.
-This wonderful gallery of modern and contemporary art is Lisbon’s most visited museum and is free all day Saturday and is just over the road from your free Lisbon campervan parking.
-If you have a little extra time in Belém, we also recommend:
+This wonderful gallery of modern and contemporary art is Lisbon’s most visited museum and is free all day Saturday and is just over the road from your parking spot at the Ferry Terminal.

 Housed in the converted warehouses of Santo Amaro Docks, near Lisbon’s iconic 25 de Abril Bridge, this location is equally suited for afternoon coffee by the river or dinner and drinks to get your night started.

 If the previous night’s fun didn’t leave you too worse for wear, you might like to indulge in a spot of retail therapy.
-Walk or drive over to the LxFactory, which has been called ‘Lisbon’s trendiest quarter’, and check out a huge variety of cool cafés, restaurants, shops (including Lisbon’s prettiest bookshop, Ler Devagar) and other interesting cultural and artistic projects.
+Walk or drive over to the Lx Factory, which has been called ‘Lisbon’s trendiest quarter’, and check out a huge variety of cool cafés, restaurants, shops (including Lisbon’s prettiest bookshop, Ler Devagar) and other interesting cultural and artistic projects.

 Considering spending another 24 hours in Alcântara?
+Check out:

 - Museu da Carris – Everyone loves watching the distinctive yellow trams wind through Lisbon’s narrow streets, right?
 This is the place to get up-to-speed on their history and Lisbon’s public transportation.

-Ponte 25 de Abril – Drive your van underneath Lisbon’s famous ‘25 of April Bridge’ to take a photo or two of one of the city’s most enduring landmarks.
+- Ponte 25 de Abril – Drive your van underneath Lisbon’s famous ‘25 of April Bridge’ to take a photo or two of one of the city’s most enduring landmarks.
 Bonus points for managing to squeeze the Cristo Rei monument in the background of your selfie!

+Wondering how to top your night’s stay in Monsanto?
+How about grabbing a coffee and taking a scenic walk to Lisbon’s old aqueduct!
 The Águas Livres Aqueduct is one of Lisbon‘s most iconic sights, steeped in historical significance and architectural magnificence.
 Missed by most, it’s possible to walk across the walkaways of the aqueduct, which offer incredible views for little physical effort.

 Before leaving Monsanto you could also: